john-pachec0/Monitor/TERMS_OF_SERVICE.md

 6. **Disputes go to arbitration** - If we have a legal disagreement, we'll arbitrate.
 7. **We can change these Terms** - We'll notify you of major changes.

-**Most important:** If you're in crisis, don't rely on Untwist.
+**Most important:** If you're in crisis, don't rely on Monitor.
 Call 988 or contact a mental health professional immediately.

 ---

 ## Acknowledgment

-By using Untwist, you acknowledge that:
+By using Monitor, you acknowledge that:
 - You have read and understood these Terms
 - You have read and understood the Privacy Policy
 - You agree to be bound by these Terms
-- You understand Untwist is not a substitute for professional mental health care
+- You understand Monitor is not a substitute for professional mental health care
 - You will seek professional help if needed

 **Last Updated:** November 10, 2025